Itsjeet007y1/MicroServices/README.md

   http://localhost:8181/swagger-ui.html

 Following microservices are created for the assessment:
-1. DamcoAssessment: Main application where Rest end points are defined.
+1. user-service: Main application where Rest end points are defined.
 2. eureka-discovery-server: To configure eureka-server to view and monitor microservices
 3. api-gateway: To Channel and delegate requests from one micro service to another micro service.

 To Run the application please follow following steps:
 1. Run eureak-discovery-server microservice (port: 8761)----> to open eureka server on browser hit: http://localhost:8761
 2. Run api-gateway microservice(port: 9393)
-3. Run DamcoAssessment microservice(port: 8181)
+3. Run user-service microservice(port: 8181)

 End points without api-gateway:
 1. http://localhost:8181/createuser (this end point is used to save as well as for update)